 The Mercer US Pension Buyout Index (the “Index”) tracks the relationship between the accounting liability for retirees of a hypothetical defined benefit pension plan and two cost measures: the estimated cost of transferring the pension liabilities to an insurance company (i.e., a buyout) and the approximate total economic cost of retaining the pension obligations on the balance sheet.

-During February 2017, as indicated by the Index below, the average cost of purchasing annuities from an insurer remained level at 105.1% of the accounting liability.
-During the same period, the economic cost of maintaining the plan decreased slightly from 105.8% to 105.7% of the accounting liability.
+During May 2017, as indicated by the Index below, the average cost of purchasing annuities from an insurer decreased from 105.1% to 104.9% of the accounting liability.
+During the same period, the economic cost of maintaining the plan increased from 105.7% to 105.8% of the accounting liability.
 The economic cost reflects increasing future PBGC premiums, which increases the economic cost of maintaining the liability.

-- The spread between average insurance company annuity pricing rate and interest rate used to value the plan liabilities remained the same resulting in the relative cost of a buyout remaining level compared to the prior month.
+- The spread between average insurance company annuity pricing rate and interest rate used to value the plan liabilities slightly narrowed resulting in the relative cost of a buyout decreasing compared to the prior month.

 - A plan sponsor's PBO basis, including accounting standard, mortality assumption, and discount rate methodology may impact the attractiveness of insurer pricing compared to plan's ongoing PBO.